unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-review.md

 Preserve entries and prepend new ones.
 Planning, technical review, editorial approval, and publication authority are separate decisions.

+## 2026-09-23 15:55 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Part 2 author and local reviewer. **Decision:** Draft Part 2 in the Publisher's first-person, problem-by-problem voice, using the now-published Part 1 as the tonal reference.
+Keep the October 1 source date provisional and the article local for review.

+**Evidence reviewed:** Current `jekyll-site` command parser and build/serve paths; Jekyll config restart note; series index and navigation includes; maintenance CHANGELOG and service guide with drift bounded by the Publisher's FileWatcher correction; published Part 1 prose and navigation; running local preview.
+The [Part 2 packet](jekyll-site-tooling-part-02-packet.md) records the fact, privacy, and conflict review.

+**Changes:** Added the Part 2 post, a generated editorial banner, and a source-backed Graphviz preview-path diagram with SVG and PNG renders.
+Added a next route and scheduled date to Part 1 navigation, and updated the series handoff and visual record.
+No service, script, template, or configuration behavior was changed.

+**Validation:** The local Part 2 article, landing-page entry, previous/next navigation, banner, and SVG returned HTTP 200.
+A Playwright browser snapshot showed the title, banner, series context, article sections, diagram, and footer.
+The source-bound short-link check passed; the taxonomy validator accepted 72 published and scheduled posts.
+The SVG parsed as XML and the post has one excerpt marker.
+The browser console's two 404s came from Giscus looking for a discussion for the new local route; it reports that a discussion will be created if someone comments.
+The browser session was closed.
+No commit, push, or deployment occurred.

+**Next gate:** Publisher voice and factual review of Part 2, then settle its publication date and final metadata before any remote publication.

 ## 2026-09-22 15:57 CDT (America/Chicago, UTC-05:00)

 **Author:** Codex, primary series agent. **Role:** Visual author and browser reviewer. **Decision:** Add a distinctive banner and two explanatory diagrams to Part 1 at the Publisher's request.